dandi/handbook/docs/11_using_dandi_web.md

 #### `Dandisets` metadata

-The landing page of each `Dandiset` contains important information including metadata provided by the owners such as contact information, description, license and keywords, or simple statistics for `Dandiset` such as size of the `Dandiset` and number of files.
+The landing page of each `Dandiset` contains important information including metadata provided by the owners such as contact information, description, license, access information and keywords, or simple statistics for `Dandiset` such as size of the `Dandiset` and number of files.

 <img
 src="./img/web_dandiset_lp.png"